cdsre/microservice-consul-kubernetes/README.md

 * [Observability](observability/README.md) - How to observe the microservices using consul connect.

 ## Transparent Proxy
-By default, the Consul service mesh runs in [transparent proxy mode](https://developer.hashicorp.com/consul/docs/k8s/connect/transparent-proxy).
+By default, the Consul service mesh on kubernetes runs in [transparent proxy mode](https://developer.hashicorp.com/consul/docs/k8s/connect/transparent-proxy).
 This mode forces inbound and outbound traffic through the sidecar proxy even though the service binds to all interfaces.
 Transparent proxy infers the location of upstream services using Consul service intentions, and also allows you to use Kubernetes